The ultimate guide to bitcoin-backed Loans

 What are the tax implications if Unchained sells my collateral, such as during a margin call?

-During a margin call, borrowers can choose to either deposit additional collateral or pay down their principal to re-adjust their loan-to-value ratio to required levels.
+During a margin call, borrowers can choose to either deposit additional collateral or pay down their principal to re-adjust their collateral-to-principal ratio to required levels.

 Loan maturity